-Application A1125 seeks approval to use the enzyme endo $\beta(1,4)$ xylanase (EC 3.2.1.8), derived from Pseudoalteromonas haloplanktis, and produced by a genetically modified (GM) source of Bacillus subtilis, as a processing aid in the manufacture of certain cereal products.
+Application A1125 seeks approval to use the enzyme endo $\beta(1,4)$ xylanase (EC 3.2.1.8), produced by genetically modified (GM) Bacillus subtilis that contains a xylanase gene sourced from Pseudoalteromonas haloplanktis, for use as a processing aid in the manufacture of cereal products.

-Cereals contain arabinoxylans (polysaccharides) which impart important functional properties in baking processes, such as bread-making, and other cereal based processes, including the production of pasta, noodles and snacks.
+The food enzyme endo &(1,4) xylanase is used as a processing aid in the manufacture of certain cereal products.
+Cereals contain arabinoxylans (polysaccharides) which impart important functional properties in baking processes, such as bread-making, and other cereal-based processes, including the production of pasta, noodles and snacks.
 This is due to their ability to interact with gluten, bind water and provide dough viscosity.